 If you’ve followed our advice and decided to visit on a Friday, take one of the free, 20-minute Spotlight tours.
 Those tours focus on one topic (Death in Egypt, for example) or object (like the Rosetta Stone) to give visitors a brief but knowledge-packed talk.

-If you’d rather remain independent during your museum visit, or if English is not your first language and you’re afraid you may not understand everything a guide would say on a tour, get yourself an audio guide in the Great Court.
-The audio guides provide expert commentary in 10 languages and allow you to access detailed descriptions of the most significant objects in the collection for just £7 ($8.60).
+If you’d rather remain independent during your museum visit, or if English is not your first language and you’re afraid you may not understand everything a guide would say on a tour, download the Audio App of the museum before your visit.
+The app provides expert commentary in five languages and allows you to access detailed descriptions of the most significant objects in the collection.

 Where to start your visit